Cent-1/Project-Labs/Velociraptor VTpy scripts/README.md

+These scripts are used to scan hash files found within velociraptor hunts with VT-py.

 V1:  scans all the hashes in the file and gives all the data virus total has on the hash.
 The information given is redundant, I want to only report malicious or suspicious flagged hashes.